blacklizard/gigabyte-z390-aorus-pro-wifi-hackintosh/README.md

 ##### Not Working
 - Built-in WiFi and Bluetooth.
 This will never work, dont even waste time here.
 If you absolutely need Bluetooth and WiFi, get the BCM94360CS2 card.

+### Caveat
+After first reboot, the installer might be stuck at `About 15 minutes remaining...`.
+Don't be alrmed, just give it 5 ~ 10 min, it will eventually work again